martintb/typyEnv/README.md

 * LDFLAGS

 ## Installation ##
-In the install directory, modify the following two lines install.sh so that the variables correctly point to your software directory and the location of the typyEnv codebase.
+In the install directory, modify the following two lines in install.sh so that the variables correctly point to your software directory and the location of the typyEnv codebase.
 ```
 swString='export SW_BASE=/home/tbm/software'
 envString='export TYPYENV_BASE=$SW_BASE/typyEnv/0'